ADGEfficiency/programming-resources/writing-code.md

 ## Refactoring

+Programmer speak for iteration & rewriting
+- much easier if you have a test suite that you can use to check if you broke your program!

 Cycle of reorganizing and rewriting to improve readability & testability

 ### Brett Slatkin - Refactoring Python: Why and how to restructure your code - PyCon 2016 - [youtube](https://www.youtube.com/watch?v=D_6ybDcU5gc&feature=player_embedded)